 In 1908, the paper coffee filter made its debut thanks to Melitta Bentz.
 As the story goes, after being frustrated with cleaning coffee residue in her brass coffee pot, Bentz found a solution.
 She used a page from her son’s notebook to line to the bottom of her coffee pot, filled it with coffee grinds, and then slowly poured hot water over the grinds, and just like that, the paper filter was born.
 The paper coffee filter is not only more efficient than cloth in keeping coffee grinds out, but it is easier to use, disposable, and hygienic.
 Today, Melitta is a billion dollar coffee company.

 The practice of drinking coffee is as old as many civilizations around the world, but the process of brewing has gotten much easier as compared to original methods.
-While some coffee fans prefer more ‘old school’ methods of brewing coffee, there are a plethora of modern machines available today that simplify the brewing process and make coffee faster and with a richer flavor.
+While some coffee fans prefer more ‘old school’ methods of brewing coffee, home coffee machines have become exponentially cheaper and better, and there are a plethora of modern machines available today that simplify the brewing process and make coffee faster and with a richer flavor.

 With these machines, you can have an espresso, cappuccino, or a regular cup of joe at the press of a button.
 But no matter how we make it, every time we drink coffee, we are participating in a ritual that has been a part of the human experience for well over half a millennium.

 Bramah, J. & Joan Bramah.
 Coffee Makers – 300 Years of Art & Design.
 Quiller Press, Ltd., London.
 1995.

 Carlisle, Rodney P. Scientific American Inventions and Discoveries: All the Milestones in Ingenuity from the Discovery of Fire to the Invention of the Microwave Oven.
 Wiley, 2004.